deleteman/vatican/readme.md

 + Added removal of comments on handlers files, so now if you comment out an endpoint, it won't be parsed.
 + Improved handler parser regex
 + Improved general processing of handler file code.
++ Changed request parser to auto-parse content of PUT and POST requests into JSON (when possible)

 ##v 1.2.4